Cindy Prado Flaunts Ample Cleavage In Tiny Sequin Bikini

 The comments section also filled up with complimentary emoji that included the heart-eyed smiley face, flame symbol, and crown as admirers of the beauty said she was a “queen.”

 This is the fourth swimsuit post from Cindy this week, as she has been showing off some of the best looks from her lengthy St. Barth’s trip recently.
-Just a few days ago she stunned her followers when she wore a bold red bathing suit that had a skimpy top and bottom.
-The 28-year-old flaunted an hefty amount of cleavage in the look, where she also held a bouquet of roses.
+Just a few days ago, she stunned her followers when she wore a bold red bathing suit that had a skimpy top and bottom.
+The 28-year-old flaunted a hefty amount of cleavage in the look, wherein she also held a bouquet of roses.